Adversarial Pursuits in Cislunar Space: Zero-Sum Dynamic Game for Cislunar Adversarial Pursuits

 To compute the stable and the unstable manifolds of a periodic orbit $\mathbf{x}_{\mr{d}}$, we follow the method described in \cite{koon2000dynamical}.
 Specifically, we compute the monodromy matrix $\Phi(t,t_0)$ of the periodic orbit by integrating the differential equation

+where $A(\mathbf{x}_d(t))$ is the Jacobian of the system~\eqref{eq:CR3BP} evaluated at $\mathbf{x}_d(t)$ (see Appendix).
 After one period $T$, the eigenvalues and eigenvectors of the monodromy matrix, i.e., of $\Phi(t_0+T,t_0)$, are evaluated to characterize the orbit’s stability properties.
 Eigenvalues with magnitude greater than unity correspond to exponentially growing directions (the unstable manifold), whereas those with magnitude less than unity correspond to exponentially decaying directions (the stable manifold).
 The associated eigenvectors at the initial state $\mathbf{x}_\mr{d}(t_0)$, denoted $\mf{e}_{u0}$ and $\mf{e}_{s0}$, define the local unstable and stable directions, respectively.
 Their time evolution is governed by the equations

 Because perturbations along the unstable manifold dominate long-term divergence, we embed these directions explicitly in the cost function, ensuring that the pursuit-evasion strategies account for the most destabilizing modes of the orbit.
 To this end, we introduce the projector